 4. Periodically asks its network to take specific action in support of its issue priorities and advocacy objectives

 5. Regularly provides formal activities to educate and build the advocacy capacity of its network, using approaches such as skills training and/or leadership development, and provides training based on needs articulated by its network

-Eligible proposals must align with one or more of our primary focus areas.
-Funding is determinedd by the likelihood of the project's ability to accomplish either outcome:
+Eligible proposals must align with one or more of our primary focus areas (Older Adults Living Independently, Immigrants & Refugees, Human Trafficking Prevention, or Veterans).
+Funding is determined by the likelihood of the project's ability to accomplish either outcome:

 - Increased awareness and advocacy for social change or

 - Increased collaboration for social change through coalition-building.

 To determine if your organization is eligible to apply for an Advocacy Grant, and to understand all funding restrictions, you must contact MMF staff at 314-733-6500.
 You can also schedule a 30-minute virtual call with an MMF Program Manager (Emily or Katy) using their calendar links.